Froillan123/SerenityQ/README.md

 ```

 **Features:**
-- Automatically creates the database if it doesn't exist
+- Automatically detects your database type (PostgreSQL or MySQL)
 - Detects changes to models.py file in real-time
 - Automatically generates and applies migrations when models change
 - Restarts the application when necessary
+- Works similarly to nodemon in Node.js

 #### Option 2: Using Flask directly